A GUIDEPOST Report

 King Juan Carlos and Queen Sofía of Spain, as well as Prime Minister Mariano Rajoy, promptly congratulated the new sumo pontifice.

-In the midst of the religious fervor resulting from the extraordinary occasion, though, there were those who never lost touch with the material world.
+In the midst of the religious fervor resulting from the extraordinary occasion, though, there were those who never lost touch with the materialistic world.
 Said Spanish Foreign Minister Jose Manuel Garcia-Margallo: “[Pope Francis] speaks Spanish, which will contribute to the Spain Brand.”

 Incidentally, for a country that has played a crucial role in the propagation of Roman Catholicism around the world, Spain has had only two popes in more than 2000 years: Alfonso de Borja of Valencia or Pope Callixtus III, elected in 1455; and his nephew Rodrigo de Borja or Pope Alexander VI.